|

 African Shona name meaning "rejoice."

-- FARAJ:
+- FARAJ

-Arabic name meaning "improvement."
+(فرج): Arabic name meaning "improvement."

 - FARAMOND:

-"Journey protection."
-Germanic name composed of the elements fara "journey" and mund
+German name composed of the elements fara "journey" and mund

 - FAREED:

-Variant of Arabic Farid, meaning "unique."
+Variant spelling of Arabic Farid, meaning "unique."

-- FARID:
+- FARID

-Arabic name derived from the word farada, meaning "unique."
+(فريد): Arabic name derived from the word farada, meaning "unique."

 - FARIDOON:

-Persian legend name meaning "thrice strong."
+Persian legend name of a king, meaning "thrice strong."

-- FARIS:
+- FARIS

-Arabic name meaning "knight."
+(فارس): Arabic name meaning "knight."

-"Fern clearing."
-English habitational surname transferred to
+- FARLEY: English habitational surname transferred to

 unisex forename use, composed of the Old English elements fearn "fern" and leah